Conagher: Plot

 When Conagher recovers, he tells Tay he feels like drifting again.
 Tay says he can stay and own part of the ranch, he has earned it, but Conagher has always been a drifter and he feels he needs to move on.
 He stops in the saloon in town and sees the stagecoach manager, who buys him a drink.
 Conagher tells him he has "tumbleweed fever" and the stagecoach manager laughs and says, "you, too?"
 Apparently, cowboys all over the county have been finding the notes tied to the tumbleweeds, and wondering about the woman who wrote them.
 The conversation shifts to Mrs. Teale, and the stagecoach manager says the family had a hard winter, but they made it through.
 He tells Conagher he should go visit, but Conagher says he feels like heading north.

 However, in the next scene Conagher returns to the family's cabin.
 He has brought some groceries as a gift and Mrs. Teale asks him to stay for dinner.
 He ends up staying for a few days and helps fix the roof and do other chores.
 Mrs. Teale and he are sitting in rockers in front of the house and it seems like he may be about to say something romantic when Mahler rides up.
 Apparently, he has been courting Mrs. Teale, although she is not very interested.
 Conagher and he have a quiet argument about the Ladder Five gang in front of Mrs. Teale, and when Mahler sees that she believes Conagher, he turns and rides away.

 Evie asks Conagher what he was about to say before Mahler appeared, but he claims he cannot remember.
-He tells her it is time for him to be moving on, and he gives her some money to buy more groceries, saying he would like return, but he does not want to be an imposition.
+He tells her it is time for him to be moving on, and he gives her some money to buy more groceries, saying he would like to return, but he does not want to be an imposition.
 He rides off, telling himself he is a fool, but he does not think he is worthy of Evie.